trumbitta/mpuller/README.md

 other worlds like Node.js with `npm`, Python with `pip`, common web development with `bower` or `yeoman`, and so on.

+### A gentle warning and a plea
+mpuller is still young and thus a mess.
+It works, but it's ugly and incomplete.

+So please be gentle, but also use it and get in touch!
+Use the issues, fork it and submit pull-requests, blame me.

 ## Install mpuller
 To run mpuller, obviously enough you will first need Maven, a JDK, and Bash.
 You will also need: